nghttp2/nghttp2/doc/nghttpx.1.rst

     Specify  additional certificate  and  private key  file. nghttpx will  choose certificates based on  the hostname indicated by client using TLS SNI extension.
+If nghttpx is  built with  OpenSSL >=  1.0.2, signature  algorithms (e.g., ECDSA+SHA256, RSA+SHA256) presented by client are also taken  into consideration.
+This allows  nghttpx to send ECDSA certificate to  modern clients, while sending RSA based certificate to older clients.
 This option can be  used multiple  times.
-To  make  OCSP stapling work, <CERTPATH> must be absolute path.
+To  make OCSP  stapling work,
+    <CERTPATH> must be absolute path.

     Additional parameter  can be specified in  <PARAM>.
 The available <PARAM> is "sct-dir=<DIR>".